-If you had to guess how many people end up with cavities in their lifetimes what you say?
+If you had to guess how many people end up with cavities in their lifetimes what do you say?
 50 percent, or maybe 75?
 Try over 90 percent.
 That’s a lot of cavities, which equates to a lot of fillings!
 If you have a filling that’s a few years old it’s probably made of metal amalgam, and like most people you probably assume it’s meant to be permanent.

 Unfortunately, dental fillings have a lifespan, and it’s actually pretty short – most only last for about a decade!
 At Fox Family Dentistry we don’t want to see any of our patients have more problems due to an old filling.
-If yours is at, near, or passed the decade mark we encourage you to have it evaluated soon!
+If yours is at, near, or past the decade mark we encourage you to have it evaluated soon!

 What’s So Wrong With Old Fillings?

-Metal amalgam fillings have several problems with them that only occur as they age and deal with the constant stress and force put on them by eating, drinking, and the daily stresses of life.
+Metal amalgam fillings have several problems that only occur as they age and deal with the constant stress and force put on them by eating, drinking, and the daily stresses of life.
 To make one thing clear, mercury isn’t a problem for fillings.
-The mercury content is at a perfectly safe level, and in order for mercury to do harm it needs to be aerosolized.
+The mercury content is at a perfectly safe level, and in order for mercury to do harm, it needs to be aerosolized.
 We take precautions to prevent any mercury from becoming airborne and doing harm while replacing fillings.

 Fillings: They Leak